wing5wong/artisan-whs-static/source/_news/2020-12-07_we-wish-our-3-teams-heading-away-to-the-nzss-nationals-this-weekend-the-very-best.md

 ---
-title: We wish our 3 teams heading away to the NZSS Nationals this weekend the very best
+title: We wish our 3 WHS teams heading away to the NZSS Nationals this weekend the very best
 feature_image:
   image: https://res.cloudinary.com/whanganuihigh/image/upload/v1607384452/News/all_4_photos_for_NZSS_nationals_2020.jpg
 news_author: